philc/book-notes/psychology/principles - ray dalio.md

   * "I wasn't going to stop playing the markets, because that's a game I've loved playing since I was twelve and I will keep playing until I die.
 But I didn't want to be *needed* in either role, because of the key-man risk that would create for the company."
-    * I wonder if "chairman of the board" or some role that's interesting but less on the critical path than CEO is a better role for one's happiness.
-Wouldn't Musk want to be Chief Inventor of Tesla rather than CEO?
   * "As I write these words in 2017, I view this year as the final one in my transition from the second phase of my life to the third, when I will have finished passing along the knowledge I have gathered along the way, and, as Joseph Campbell described it, I will be free to live and